-By examining the conditional variance, Katz (2002) estimates that about 17% of the variation in annual damage totals is attributable to fluctuations in the annual number of storms.
+By examining the conditional variance, Katz (2002) estimated that about 17% of the variation in total annual damage is attributable to fluctuations in the annual number of storms.
 Thus we would expect that a climate variable that explains a portion of the fluctuation in annual number of events could be used help predict annual losses.